herjulf/sensd/mqtt-gw/README.md

 MQTT-sensd-Gateway
 ==================

-KTH students has a minimal GW between MQTT and sensd:
+KTH students has done a minimal GW between MQTT and sensd to support sensd with their smartcity IoT app.

 https://github.com/SweGortz/tag_sensd_to_senML_mqtt/blob/master/tagSensdToSenMLd.py